 For use with our system, Essex recommends AP Racing R3 brake fluid or AP Racing R4 brake fluid.
 We recommend purchasing three bottles (standard 500ml size) of your preferred fluid to complete the installation.
-DO NOT MIX Castrol SRF with any standard brake fluid.
-If you are running SRF in your car a complete fluid flush is necessary to prevent contamination.
+Do not mix Castrol SRF with any other brake fluids.